Burgestrand/Hallon/README.markdown

 Finally, here are some important notes
 --------------------------------------

-### Hallon is unstable
-The API is unstable, my code is likely unstable.
-Everything should be considered unstable!

 ### Hallon only supports one session per process
 You can only keep one session with Spotify alive at a time within the same process, due to a limitation of libspotify.

-### You still have to worry about threads
-I have been doing my best at hiding the complexity in libspotify, but it’s still a work in progress.
-Despite my efforts, you’ll need to be familiar with concurrent programming to use Hallon properly.

 ### When forking, you need to be extra careful
 If you fork, you need to instantiate the session within the process you plan to use Hallon in.
 You want to use Hallon in the parent?
 Create the session in the parent.
 You want to use it in the child?
 Create the session in the child!
 This is a limitation of libspotify itself.